markhamilton/twitter_ebooks/README.md

 This is an update to https://github.com/postcasio/twitter_ebooks (Setup instructions are essentially the same as detailed in that project's readme)

-A single dependency has been added: http://pypi.python.org/pypi/python-Levenshtein/
+A single (non-standard) dependency has been added: http://pypi.python.org/pypi/python-Levenshtein/

 I believe everything else come standard with python